sdmalek44/neighborHub_API/README.md

 `GET /api/v1/projects` - returns id, title, description, photo url, and resources for every project.
 Resources include id, name and status.

-`PATCH /api/v1/projects/:id` - update a project and/or it's resources
-needs to be in the following format:
+`PATCH /api/v1/projects/:id` - Updates a project and/or it's resources.
+It needs to be in the following format:
 ```
   {
     project: